webtui/webtui/packages/theme-gruvbox/README.md

 ## Theme Switching

 The theme defaults to dark mode.
-To enable light mode, add the class `gruvbox-light` or the attribute `data-theme='light'` to an element.
+To enable light mode, add the class `gruvbox-light` or the attribute `data-webtui-theme='light'` to an element.

 ```html
 <body class="gruvbox-light"></body>